 Kaplan is the AMA's preferred provider to support you in your goal of passing the USMLE® or COMLEX-USA®.

 Associate Director of Medical Academics at Kaplan Medical, Joshua D. Brooks, PhD, recommends the following tips to help prepare for the United States Medical Licensing Examination (USMLE®) or the Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA®).

 - Find the types of study guides that work best.

 - Ask recent test takers about the study guides that worked well for them.

-- Follow the AMA Wire® for study tips and its monthly most-missed exam-prep question.
+- Follow AMA news for study tips and its monthly most-missed exam-prep question.

 - Become an AMA member to receive discounts on study guides or exam prep courses.

 Members save 30% on Kaplan’s Qbank and High-Yield courses.
 Find more information by calling 1-800-KAP-TEST or visiting Kaplan Medical.
 Visit Kaplan (members only).